 Owls are nocturnal animals.
 They sleep during the day and are active at night.
 Even if owls live far away from humans, you may still find them active if you see owls during the day.
-When there is someone or a predator nearby, owls take short naps and may still be active.
+When someone or a predator is nearby, owls take short naps and may still be active.
 Owls, like dolphins, sleep with half of their minds alert and half asleep.

 Interestingly, owls have many predators, and because owls hunt other owls, they are their predators.
 As a result, they may not fall into a deep sleep and remain half-awake.
 They would sometimes sleep through the entire day.

 Owls, especially owlets, have unusual sleeping habits.
 While owls do not sleep at night, they sleep uniquely during the day.

 An owl sleeps the same way as other birds do, with his head forward, standing on one or both legs, gripping and holding his claw on a tree branch.
 Baby owls, on the other hand, sleep unusually and uniquely.

 Because their heads are too heavy to hold up, baby owls sleep face down or face on their belly, just like a sleepy person.
 These tiny birds can’t hold their heads when they’re born, juvenile, or young, and they can’t hold them until they’re fully adult.
 However, they will sleep heads up once they have gained strength and control over their bodies.